Approved: October 2, 2015

 To be considered a resident, an adult student must be a bona fide resident of Illinois as defined in IV.C.1.d.
 In the case of adult students who reside with their parent(s), the student will be considered a resident if one of the parents has established and is maintaining a bona fide residence in Illinois.

-To be considered a resident for the first year of attendance, an adult student not residing in Illinois must be a bona fide resident of one of the approval counties outside of Illinois.
-The Board of Trustees will approve the appropriate counties which will be listed in the cost section of the official Western Illinois University catalog.
+To be considered a resident, an adult student not residing in Illinois must be a bona fide resident of one of the approval states outside of Illinois.
+The Board of Trustees will approve the appropriate states which will be listed in the cost section of the official Western Illinois University catalog.

 The residence of a minor student shall be considered to be the same as that of his/her parents or that of either parent if the parents are separated or divorced or that of his/her legally appointed or natural guardian such as a grandparent, adult brother or adult sister, adult uncle or adult aunt by whom the minor has been supported.